Hive Documentation

 Hive is a native Rust desktop AI platform built on GPUI — no Electron, no web wrappers.
 It unifies a development environment, a personal assistant framework, and a security-first architecture into a single application.
 Instead of one chatbot, Hive runs a multi-agent swarm that can plan, build, test, and orchestrate workflows while learning your preferences over time — all while ensuring no secret or PII ever leaves your machine without approval.

-What makes Hive different: it learns from every interaction (locally, privately), it detects its own knowledge gaps and autonomously researches and acquires new skills, and it federates across instances for distributed swarm execution.
+What makes Hive different: it learns from every interaction (locally, privately), it remembers context across conversations via LanceDB vector memory, it detects its own knowledge gaps and autonomously researches and acquires new skills, and it federates across instances for distributed swarm execution.

 The Three Pillars